-Flex those muscles readers, it’s time to check out the best beat em up games of 2022!
+Flex those muscles readers, it’s time to check out the best beat em up games of the year!

 Ah, the beat em up game, possibly the best way to blow off steam after a long day of listening to Brandon… I mean… working hard at Retro Dodo HQ.
 These games have been working out our button mashing reflexes since the 80s, bringing all the joy of the arcade to our sofa while we sit in out pants.